stakater/kubestackplus-docs/content/for-administrators/storage/volume-expansion.md

 # Pvc Copy Tool

-The pvc copy tool is designed to resync the contents of one PersistentVolume (PV) to a newly created PersistentVolumeClaim (PVC).
+The pvc copy tool is designed to rsync the contents of one PersistentVolume (PV) to a newly created PersistentVolumeClaim (PVC).
 This tool is especially useful when migrating PersistentVolumes to a new StorageClass or when you need to resize a PV that belongs to a StorageClass that doesn’t support resizing.

 The tool employs a workaround for reclaiming PVs, which is necessary to handle ReadWriteOnce (RWO) PVs.
-If you're working with a ReadWriteMany (RWX) PV, you can directly run a resync job and attach the Job-Pod to the existing PVC—there's no need to create a new PVC.
+If you're working with a ReadWriteMany (RWX) PV, you can directly run an rsync job and attach the Job-Pod to the existing PVC—there's no need to create a new PVC.

 Use Cases